jimniels/blog/src/client/posts/2021-01-25-fav-excerpts-from-the-postlight-podcast.md

 # Favorite Excerpts from the Postlight Podcast

 The Postlight Podcast, formerly known as Track Changes, is a podcast where “Postlight co-founders Paul Ford and Rich Ziade talk tech, business, ethics, and culture.”
 To be straightforward, it’s a marketing podcast for Postlight’s digital agency—and the hosts aren’t shy about making that known.
-But, unlike many pieces of marketing content, this content doesn’t feel diluted of authenticity, pragmatism, or common sense.
+But, unlike many pieces of marketing content, this doesn’t feel diluted of authenticity, pragmatism, or common sense.

 The Rich/Paul duo is one of my favorites in podcasting.
 At one point in my listening, I realized there were so many great, laughable excerpts, that I needed to start writing them down.
 So I did (only later did I find out they had transcripts of each episode).